Skip to main content

 Communicate your unavailability before starting: tell colleagues and family you will be available after 13 hours and 50 minutes.
 Put your phone on airplane mode, close email and messaging apps, and use a physical do-not-disturb sign if working in a shared space.
 Setting a visible timer gives others a concrete endpoint to wait for.

-How do I prevent burnout during a 13 hours and 50 minutes study session?
+What can I batch cook in a single 13 hours and 50 minutes session?

-Can I use a 13 hours and 50 minutes timer for driving break reminders?
+How do I plan a 13 hours and 50 minutes garden overhaul project?

 Related Tools